Drafting at a higher level

 If you don’t believe the complexity, then please visit the Microsoft Word expert users group, consisting of Word experts who are awarded by Microsoft as “Most Valuable Professionals”, i.e. helpful Word Gurus.
 In the introduction to their in-depth discussion about numbering, they warn that the numbering system “is a real brain-breaker”, and that the details on how the system really works is only “for the real masochists among us who just have to know how it works”.

-To create a more comprehensible numbering system that is tailored to legal documents, ClauseBase differentiates between two types of paragraphs: headings and body paragraphs.
+To create a more comprehensible numbering system that is tailored to legal documents, ClauseBase differentiates between two types of paragraphs: headings and bullets paragraphs.

 - Most paragraphs in a contract will be headings.
-Headings follow the main numbering of a document, which increases or expands with each new heanding.
+Headings follow the main numbering of a document, which increases or expands with each new heading.

 In the following screenshot of a non-disclosure agreement, articles 2., 2.1, 2.2, 3., 3.1 and 3.2 would all be headings in ClauseBase.
 Heading 3.1 has five body paragraphs, running from (a) to (e).
 Heading 3.2 has two body paragraphs associated with it, but note that the very first body paragraph has number (a) and not (f).